Halo's $1M Forever Deal: What the Forever Pricing Actually Includes

 Vendor lock-in concerns: Fixed-rate pricing fundamentally reduces the leverage vendors have during renewals.
 You're not trapped in a cycle of escalating costs with limited alternatives.

-Competitive differentiation: Halo positions itself as the alternative to traditional per-user models and annual price increases—and in our experience, that positioning resonates with enterprise buyers who are tired of the status quo.
+Competitive differentiation: Halo positions itself as the alternative to traditional per-user models and annual price increases.
+In our experience, that positioning resonates with enterprise buyers who are tired of the status quo.

 Forrester's Total Economic Impact studies consistently show that hidden costs add 40-60% to the stated license price of enterprise ITSM platforms.